Last modified: 2020-05-19 | Approximate reading time 3 mins

 Fill out the form so that we can put you in contact with certified contractors from our network

 Aluminum is also susceptible to damage.
-Moreover, the paint on this type of wall cladding will have to be re-applied every 5 to 10 years, because as time passes, small chips become visible due to the fact that we can see the metal surface underneath.
+Moreover, the paint on this type of wall cladding will have to be re-applied every 5 to 10 years, because as time passes, small chips become visible because we can see the metal surface underneath.
 Restoring the paint will require you to remove any traces of oxidation, which takes a lot of time and makes things more complicated.

 What is more, repairing and replacing certain pieces can turn out to be difficult.
-However, due to the fact that it has plenty of great qualities; it is a great option for exterior wall cladding.
+However, since it has plenty of great qualities; it is a great option for exterior wall cladding.
 Lastly, another important fact is that aluminum can be recycled, which means that this material can be used for an environmentally friendly home.

 In the previous paragraphs, we have presented the pros and cons of aluminum cladding.
 This material is very popular because its benefits can be very interesting.
 Of course, some people will feel that the disadvantages are too important to ignore.
 It is up to you to determine whether this material meets your needs and if you find that the disadvantages will not bother you.